sindresorhus/awesome-scifi/readme.md

 #### [Akira](http://www.imdb.com/title/tt0094625/) (1988) [8.1]

+One of the first mainstream anime movies.
+Pyshcologically horrifying in more than a few ways. - [@RichardLitt](https://github.com/RichardLitt)

 > A secret military project endangers Neo-Tokyo when it turns a biker gang member into a rampaging psionic psychopath that only two kids and a group of psionics can stop.

 #### [Blade Runner](http://www.imdb.com/title/tt0083658/) (1982) [8.2]

+Director: _Ridley Scott_

+Very few films can stand up to as many rewatches as this film can - there are layers upon layers, and the bleak image of the future hasn't lost it's power in the thirty years the film has been around.
+This was a reworking of the Phillip K. Dick book (above), but without a lot of unnecessary or largely spurious subplots, and it focuses much more on identity, sexuality, and the psychological ramifications of technology.
+A masterpiece. - [@RichardLitt](https://github.com/RichardLitt)

 > A blade runner must pursue and try to terminate four replicants who stole a ship in space and have returned to Earth to find their creator.

 #### [Brazil](http://www.imdb.com/title/tt0088846/) (1985) [8.0]

+If you're looking to replicate the experience of taking acid without actually doing drugs, than this film is for you.
+Weird as hell, and De Niro's cameo is strange, but this film is very good. - [@RichardLitt](https://github.com/RichardLitt)

 > A bureaucrat in a retro-future world tries to correct an administrative error and himself becomes an enemy of the state.